 Field-hunting tip

-Look in ultramafic igneous rocks country — that is the host setting where palladoarsenide typically forms.
+Look in ultramafic igneous rocks country, the host setting where palladoarsenide typically forms.
 If you start seeing platinum group minerals, chalcopyrite, pentlandite in float, you are in the right ground.
 Field specimens usually show a anhedral grains, microscopic inclusions habit, so train your eye for that shape before scanning the outcrop.